Teen held in custody in MS-13 gang sweep released after suit

 "This class includes a bunch of kids who even by ORR's own accusations are not gang affiliated," Austin said.
 "But they disregard all of it, and they talk about it as if it's only a gang phenomenon."

-The refugee resettlement agency didn't immediately respond to a request for comment.
+The refugee resettlement agency didn't comment on the lawsuit.